lochyj/OS/README.md

 ### Windows and Mac

 We currently don't have instruction for running or building on windows or mac.
-If you want to run it on windows or mac, you can use a virtual machine.
+If you want to run it on windows or mac, you can use a virtual machine, or a future unimplemented docker version.
 Additionally, Windows 10+ users can use WSL.
 I recommend Arch or Ubuntu distros.

 ## Credits